dotnet/docs-maui/docs/data-cloud/local-web-services.md

 A .NET MAUI app running in the Android emulator or iOS simulator can consume an ASP.NET Core web service that's running locally over HTTPS.
 The process to enable this is as follows:

-1. Create a self-signed development certificate on your machine.
-For more information, see [Create a development certificate](#create-a-development-certificate).
+1. Trust the self-signed development certificate on your machine.
+For more information, see [Trust your development certificate](#trust-your-development-certificate).
 1. Specify the address of your local machine.
 For more information, see [Specify the local machine address](#specify-the-local-machine-address).
 1. Bypass the local development certificate security check.
 For more information, see [Bypass the certificate security check](#bypass-the-certificate-security-check).

 Each item will be discussed in turn.

-### Create a development certificate
+### Trust your development certificate

 Installing the .NET Core SDK installs the ASP.NET Core HTTPS development certificate to your local user certificate store.
 However, while the certificate has been installed, it's not trusted.
 To trust the certificate, perform the following one-time step to run the dotnet `dev-certs` tool: